Alirezaeshaqi/tcp-gateway/README.md

 # tcp-gateway
-docker based tcp gateway with load-balancing architecture using Spring Boot+Consul+HAProxy
+Docker based tcp gateway with load-balancing and Service Registry using Spring Boot + Consul + HAProxy

 ### Built With